gryf/tabbedalt/README.rst

 A way to do this is to associate keystroke for it in ``.Xdefaults`` using urxvts ``keysym`` option, and the actions described above::

-    URxvt.keysym.Control-Shift-N: tabbedalt.new_tab:shell
+    URxvt.keysym.Control-Shift-N: tabbedalt:new_tab:shell
-    URxvt.keysym.Control-Shift-R: tabbedalt.new_tab:root:su -
+    URxvt.keysym.Control-Shift-R: tabbedalt:new_tab:root:su -
-    URxvt.keysym.Control-Shift-M: tabbedalt.new_tab:mc:mc
+    URxvt.keysym.Control-Shift-M: tabbedalt:new_tab:mc:mc

 Resource values are colon separated values, which are in order:

-* **plugin name**, which in case of this very plugin would be always ``tabbedalt``.
+* **plugin name:command**, which in this case of creating new tab will be ``tabbedalt:new_tab``.
 * **title of the tab**, it could be anything but the colon.
 * **optional command**.
 If omitted, default shell will be launched.